CrabNicholson-Ba/Barony-8-Player/README.md

 # File changes

 All the files that have been altered for this mod are included in this repository.
+They are: Gameui.cpp, items.cpp, main.hpp, Config.hpp, and Barony.vcxproj

 # Install